George Roupell: Post-war

-In 1954 Roupell was appointed Colonel of the East Surreys, succeeding Arthur Dowler, and was to be the last Colonel of the East Surrey Regiment, relinquishing office in 1959 when amalgamation with The Queen's Royal Regiment (West Surrey) took place to form the Queen's Royal Surrey Regiment.
+In 1954 Roupell was appointed Colonel of the East Surreys, succeeding Lieutenant General Arthur Dowler, and was to be the last Colonel of the East Surrey Regiment, relinquishing office in 1959 when amalgamation with the Queen's Royal Regiment (West Surrey) took place to form the Queen's Royal Surrey Regiment.
 He was appointed a Companion of the Order of the Bath in 1956.

 George Roupell died in Shalford, Surrey, on 4 March 1974, at the age of 81.
-His body was cremated at Guildford Crematorium.
+His body was cremated at Guildford Crematorium,. where his ashes were scattered.